Servideska/HPC/doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md

 Thus, Spark and Flink can be executed using different CPU architectures, e.g., Haswell and Power9.

 Let us assume that two nodes should be used for the computation.
-Use a `srun` command similar to the following to start an interactive session using the partition haswell.
+Use a `srun` command similar to the following to start an interactive session using the partition `haswell`.
 The following code snippet shows a job submission to haswell nodes with an allocation of two nodes with 60000 MB main memory exclusively for one hour: